 Focal is a common English world meaning “center or most important part”.
 Fossa is a cat-like animal found in Madagascar.

-What features to expect in Ubuntu 20.04 LTS?
+New features in Ubuntu 20.04

+Since it’s an LTS release, stability is of the upmost importance.
+Canonical team won’t try any radical changes here.
 Ubuntu 18.04 LTS users would surely notice the visual changes and performance improvements but I don’t think you’ll see many changes between 19.10 and 20.04.

 The experimental ZFS support introduced in 19.10 will remain in experimental but will surely see some improvements.
 GNOME 3.36 should make the cut along with Linux kernel 5.4.